stacks-network/docs/src/pages/org/token.md

 role of the Stacks token.

-If you are a developer interested in the specific technical changes related to the 2018 launch, see the <a href="https://forum.blockstack.org/t/blockstack-annual-hard-fork-2018/6518" target="\blank" >announcment in the Blockstack forum</a>.
+If you are a developer interested in the specific technical changes related to the 2018 launch, see the [announcement in the Blockstack forum](https://forum.blockstack.org/t/blockstack-annual-hard-fork-2018/6518).

 ## A brief history of the Stacks token